-Financial calculations are based on the fact that money earns interest over time.
+Financial calculations are because money earns interest over time.
 With Simple Interest contracts, interest is a percent of the original principal.
 The interest and principal are due at the end of the contract.
 For example, say you loan $500.00 to a friend for a year, and you want to be repaid with 10% simple interest, at the end of the year, your friend owes you $550.00 (50 is 10% of 500).

 This amount represents the interest that accrues between the day your loan closes and the last day of that month and is added to your closing costs.
 After this one-time prepayment, your interest will be included in your regular monthly payments.

 What is the Difference Between the Interest Rate and the APR?